JKatzwinkel/tla-es/README.md

 Requirements:

 - Java 17
-- Elasticsearch 8.9.0 *or* Docker Compose
+- Elasticsearch 7.17.0 or higher *or* Docker Compose v2

 #### 2.1.
 Prerequesites